We desire a moral and communal economy based on the infinite value of human beings, not material objects.

-During the 2019 legislative session, Together Colorado is supporting the Family & Medical Leave Insurance Act for All Coloradans.
-This bill would create a statewide family and medical leave insurance (FAMLI) program to provide partial wage-replacement benefits to an eligible individual who takes leave from work to care for a new child, a family member with a serious health condition, or who is unable to work due to the individual's own serious longer-term health issue.
+During the 2019 legislative session, Together Colorado is supported the Family & Medical Leave Insurance Act for All Coloradans.
+This bill would have created a statewide family and medical leave insurance (FAMLI) program to provide partial wage-replacement benefits to an eligible individual who takes leave from work to care for a new child, a family member with a serious health condition, or who is unable to work due to the individual's own serious longer-term health issue.

-Work Here, Thrive Here: A Local Minimum Wage Option for Colorado Cities
+Work Here, Thrive Here: Local Minimum Wage Option for Colorado Cities passed in 2019!

 We have a moral obligation to provide equal access to affordable health care for all people.